lenartlola/minishell/README.md

 ![linux penguin gif](imgs/uwu.png)

-> Summary: The objective of this project is for you to create a simple shell.
-Yes, your little bash or zsh.
-You will learn a lot about processes and file descriptors

 ##### Q - So what is a shell?
 As the subject cites : ` The existence of shells is linked to the very existence of IT.
 At the time, all coders agreed